 \item Let $\epsilon'<\epsilon$.
-Turn this protocol can be turned into a \emph{robust} $(\epsilon,\epsilon')$-certification test, i.e., into an $\epsilon$-certification test that is guaranteed to accept all states within an $\epsilon'$-trace norm ball around $\rhot$ with confidence $1-\delta$. \end{itemize} \end{propositionblock} \begin{proof} The proof follows from Definition~\ref{def:state_certification} by direct calculations.
-We leave filling-in the details as an exercise. \end{proof} }
+This protocol can be turned into a \emph{robust} $(\epsilon,\epsilon')$-certification test, i.e., into an $\epsilon$-certification test that is guaranteed to accept all states within an $\epsilon'$-trace norm ball around $\rhot$ with confidence $1-\delta$. \end{itemize} \end{propositionblock} \begin{proof} The proof follows from Definition~\ref{def:state_certification} by direct calculations.
+We leave filling in the details as an exercise. \end{proof} }